paulatz/Mailspring-Theme-Breeze-LIght/README.md

 - Colors (dark themes): this requires some more work, as there are quite a few "darken" and "lighten" around that would not work properly.
 I'm trying to put all of them in variables.less and ui-variables.less, but more work is required.

 KNOWN BUGS:
 - It is possible that some icon will not themed depending at some screen resolution, i.e. if non "retina" icons are used.
-Ff this happens, please let contact me for a fix.
+If this happens, please let contact me for a fix.